IRS Back Tax Help

 - Currently Not Collectible – If you truly don’t have the money to pay your taxes, it’s possible to get the IRS to stop collections by proving that your account should be placed in Currently Not Collectible status.

-A qualified and experienced attorney with the W Tax Group can help you with any of the above back tax solutions and more.
+A qualified and experienced tax lawyer with the W Tax Group can help you with any of the above back tax solutions.

 IRS Back Tax Assistance Is a Phone Call Away